-5 3.5 SURVEYING
+3.5 6 SURVEYING

-Accurate surveyed top-of-casing elevations tied into the same datum as surrounding wells will be necessary to establish accurate groundwater elevations and estimate groundwater flow directions.
-The monitoring wells and other pertinent site features will be surveyed and located with respect to an established control point in accordance with NAVFAC Pacific Environmental Restoration Program Procedure I-I, Land Surveying (DON 2015b).
-Northing and easting coordinates will be referenced to the Hawai'i State Plane Zone 3, North American Datum (NAD) 83 (ft) coordinate system.
-Ground

-12 surface and well datum elevations (in ft) will be referenced to msl.
+- 7 Accurate surveyed top-of-casing elevations tied into the same datum as surrounding wells will be - 8 necessary to establish accurate groundwater elevations and estimate groundwater flow directions. - 9 The monitoring wells and other pertinent site features will be surveyed and located with respect to an 10 - established control point in accordance with NAVFAC Pacific Environmental Restoration Program - 11 Procedure I-I, Land Surveying (DON 2015b).
+Northing and easting coordinates will be referenced to - 12 the Hawai'i State Plane Zone 3, North American Datum (NAD) 83 (ft) coordinate system.
+Ground - 13 surface and well datum elevations (in ft) will be referenced to msl. - 14 The survey will include a digital survey of the measuring points for all wells to be used during the - 15 collection of groundwater elevation data for the study will be conducted.
+The objective of the survey - 16 will be to achieve a precision of 0.001 ft and an accuracy of 0.01 ft or less, which conforms to USGS - 17 Techniques and Methods 3-A19 (Kenney 2010).